AMReX-Astro/Nyx/Docs/paper/paper.md

 AMReX-Astrophysics Suite of open-source, adaptive mesh, performance-portable astrophysical simulation codes.

-The core hydrodynamics solver in Nyx [@nyx] is based on the directionally unsplit corner transport upwind method of @ctu with piecewise parabolic reconstruction [@ppm].
+The core hydrodynamics solver in Nyx [@nyx-paper1] is based on the directionally unsplit corner transport upwind method of @ctu with piecewise parabolic reconstruction [@ppm].
 In Nyx, we have several modes of coupling the stiff heating-cooling terms to the hydro.